Human hair

 The project Kera-Plast aims to re-loop humans and nature by questioning the current systems and ethics through materiality.

 Human hair – currently considered as waste – functions as the base for the material.
-A fabrication method was developed to turn human hair into a stiff material, similar to plastic due to the final materials shine and translucency.
+A fabrication method was developed to turn human hair into a stiff material, similar to plastic due to the final materials' shine and translucency.
 The aesthetics of the resulting material are controlled and designed by traditional textile techniques such as knitting, weaving and non-woven processes.

-Materiality plays a crucial role in the daily life of our western society.
+Materiality plays a crucial role in the daily life of our Western society.
 The prognosis of a further rising population up to 11 billion people around 2100 (United Nations, 2019) increases the pressure on our current living and consumption systems.
-These must not only guarantee the supply of food and other material goods, but also have to preserve our earth as a resource for future generations.
+These must not only guarantee the supply of food and other material goods but also have to preserve our earth as a resource for future generations.

 In Global North society, our lives are guided by many preformed norms and established ethical standards, that stop our self-perception as being part of the world of nature.
 It is time to rethink our systems with a new mindset and systems.
 We are part of nature.
-The project Kera-Plast calls for inclusion of mankind in the cycle by introducing human hair, currently treated as waste, as a material base.
+The project Kera-Plast calls for the inclusion of mankind in the cycle by introducing human hair, currently treated as waste, as a material base.

-Humans grow approximately 1000 km length of hair over a life span, this gradually goes to waste over time, approximately 700 mio kg of hair are thrown away worldwide every year (Visser, 2016).
+Humans grow approximately 1000 km length of hair over a life span, and this gradually goes to waste over time, approximately 700 mio kg of hair are thrown away worldwide every year (Visser, 2016).
 Considering that it is a renewable, natural material that does not consume additional resources during its growth as a by-product of life, the question arises why do we not appreciate the many great material properties of hair?
 Hair is a biodegradable, keratin-based material and a side product of human life.

 A production method for hair was developed, combining traditional textile techniques with a compression moulding process.
-Through this process the Keratin-based fibres glue together resulting in a stiff and shiny material.
+Through this process, the Keratin-based fibres glue together resulting in a stiff and shiny material.
 Different aesthetics can be achieved through the application of different textile techniques like dyeing, knitting, weaving or non-woven processes.
 Kera-Plast shows a variety of patterns and 3D surfaces.

 Process: